Fire & Emergency Services

 |Applied Degree in Business|

 You can take higher steps on your career ladder with our applied business degree in emergency services.
-Open professionals with 5 or more years of experience, you take the degree online over 2 years.
+It's open to professionals with a minimum of 3 years experience (5 years is preferred).
+You take the degree online over 3 years.
 It includes two practicums.

 Courses balance theoretical and practical, hands-on content.
 Here, no skill is taught in isolation and with enough variables for realistic training scenarios.
 Each new skill builds on what you've learned.